golamrabbiazad/jomma-ltd/README.md

 ### Structure of the repo

 - `jomma-fontend` which serves the fron-end part
-- `jomma-java-server` which uses Spring Boot
+- `jomma-java-server` which uses Spring Boot to serve APIs
-- `jomma-node-server` this is for fun & challenging project with the same implemention of java project.
+- `jomma-node-server` this is challenging & for fun

 - `docker-compose.yaml` for the spin-up the db.